 The good news is that polyester changed quite a lot, since the time of the infamous suit.
 It has become more soft, comfortable and natural looking, and nowadays it blends right in with the more expensive fabrics.
 Sometimes it is impossible to tell if a garment is made from polyester or cotton just by looking at it.
 But you can still feel the difference the second you touch the fabric.

 One reason why polyester is so popular in various industries worldwide is that it is cheap to produce.
 It is derived from a chemical reaction that happens when you mix petroleum, air and water.
 There are several different types and ways of manufacturing polyester, but not a lot is known about them.
 Different companies prefer to keep their process of manufacturing polyester secret, in order to remain competitive.

 Polyester is a very strong and durable material, so it is frequently used in items that go through a lot of wear and tear.
 There’s a good chance at least one backpack from your collection is made from polyester, as well as your softshell suitcase.

 The material is popular in outdoor gear because it has great abrasion resistance.
-Polyester fabrics also feature really tight weave, which easily repels water.
-This makes is very popular for jackets, backpacks and other items that need to have at least some water resistance.
+Polyester fabrics also feature really tight weaves, which easily repels water.
+This makes it very popular for jackets, backpacks and other items that need to have at least some water resistance.
 This material can also become entirely waterproof, with some additional coating.

 This is also a very warm material.
 It is used to create other fabrics – like fleece – which are designed to be lightweight but remarkably warm.
 And I can attest to this personally – my favorite (and warmest) blanket is made from 100% polyester.